Shear wall

 A shear wall resists loads parallel to the plane of the wall.
-Collectors, also known as drag members, transfer the diaphragm shear to shear walls and other vertical elements of the seismic force resisting system.
-Shear walls are typically light-framed or braced wooden walls with shear panels, reinforced concrete walls, reinforced masonry walls, or steel plates.
+Collectors, also known as drag members, transfer the diaphragm shear to shear walls and other vertical elements of the seismic-force-resisting system.
+Shear walls are typically made of light framed or braced wood sheathed in shear-resisting material such as plywood or other structurally rigid panels, reinforced concrete, reinforced masonry, or steel plates.

-Plywood is the conventional material used in wood (timber) shear walls, but with advances in technology and modern building methods, other prefabricated options have made it possible to inject shear assemblies into narrow walls that fall at either side of an opening.
-Sheet steel and steel-backed shear panels in the place of structural plywood in shear walls has proved to provide stronger seismic resistance.
+While plywood is the conventional material used in wood (timber) shear walls, advances in technology and modern building methods have produced prefabricated options such as sheet steel and steel-backed shear panels used for narrow walls bracketing an opening that have proven to provide stronger seismic resistance.

+In many jurisdictions, the International Building Code and International Residential Code govern the design of shear walls.

 Structural design considerations

 Loading and failure mechanisms

-A shear wall is stiffer in its principal axis than it is in the other axis.
+A shear wall is stiffer in its principal X and Y axes than it is in its Z axis.
 It is considered as a primary structure which provides relatively stiff resistance to vertical and horizontal forces acting in its plane.
 Under this combined loading condition, a shear wall develops compatible axial, shear, torsional and flexural strains, resulting in a complicated internal stress distribution.
 In this way, loads are transferred vertically to the building's foundation.
 Therefore, there are four critical failure mechanisms; as shown in Figure 1.
 The factors determining the failure mechanism include geometry, loading, material properties, restraint, and construction.
+Shear walls may also be constructed using light-gauge steel diagonal bracing members tied to collector and ancor points.

 Slenderness ratio

-The slenderness ratio of a wall is defined as a function of the effective height divided by either the effective thickness or the radius of the gyration of the wall section.
+The slenderness ratio of a wall is defined as the ratio of its effective height divided its effective thickness.
 It is highly related to the slenderness limit that is the cut-off between elements being classed "slender" or "stocky".
 Slender walls are vulnerable to buckling failure modes, including Euler in-plane buckling due to axial compression, Euler out-of-plane buckling due to axial compression and lateral torsional buckling due to bending moment.
 In the design process, structural engineers need to consider all these failure modes to ensure that the wall design is safe under various kinds of possible loading conditions.